lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Handling Data & Storage Folders
 ===============================

-Backend.AI supports dedicated storage to preserve user's files.
+GPU Platform supports dedicated storage to preserve user's files.
 Since the files and directories of a compute session are deleted upon session termination, it is recommended to save them in a storage folder.
 List of storage folders can be found by selecting the Data & Storage page on the sidebar.
 You can see the information